-To the characters of Singin' in the Rain, the prospect of a talking picture (The movie is set during the transition from silent to sound) seems like a brilliant, excellent idea.
-Actor Don Lockwood, pianist Cosmo Brown, and producer R.F are seemingly energized by the idea, and you can almost hear the gears turning as they imagine the possibilities... and then Lockwood's co-star Lina opens her mouth.
+To the characters of Singin' in the Rain, the prospect of a talking picture (The movie is set during the transition from silent to sound) seems like a brilliant, excellent idea, especially after the success of The Jazz Singer, the real-life movie that was the first feature-film talkie.
+Actor Don Lockwood, pianist Cosmo Brown, and producer R.F are seemingly energized by the idea of turning their current production into a talkie, and you can almost hear the gears turning as they imagine the possibilities... and then Lockwood's co-star Lina Lamont opens her mouth.
 Cute, but Cacophonic doesn't even begin to describe her high-pitched Brooklyn squeal.
 Cut to Lockwood, Brown, and R.F simultaneously, and hilariously turning to Lina with identical looks of dawning horror.

 In Cube Zero, Dodd hears the elevator outside moving a short while after Wynn left to abandon his post and enter the Cube.
 With relief Dodd calls him out as a stupid jackass, only to stand face to face with the Orwellian guys from upstairs running the Cube.
 His expression should be obvious.

 The Sting: Lonnie Donnegan's insider Harmon calls with the tip "Place it on Lucky Dan" in a race.
 At Shaw's (Henry Gondorff) gambling place, Donnegan bets $500,000 on Lucky Dan to win.
 Donnegan's face tells all when Harmon learns what he did and says this: